 Justice Assistance.
 The Justice Assistance account funds the operations of OJP bureaus and offices.
-Besides funding OJP management and administration, this account also funds research, evaluation, and demonstration programs; technology centers; criminal justice statistical programs; and other cooperative efforts that address missing children, and regional criminal intelligence.
-For FY2004, the Administration's request is \$2.125 billion for this account.
+Besides funding OJP management and administration, this account also funds the National Institute of Justice, the Bureau of Justice Statistics, cooperative efforts that address missing children, and regional criminal intelligence.
 Congress appropriated nearly \$200 million for this account for FY2003.
-The larger amount requested for FY2004 reflects the proposed "performance-based" realignment of the bulk of OJP grant programs in the Justice Assistance account under the following program categories:
+For FY2004, the Administration's request is \$2.125 billion for this account, reflecting a proposed "performance-based" realignment of the bulk of OJP grant programs in the Justice Assistance account under the following program categories:

-- Counterterrorism Research and Development,
+- !
+Counterterrorism Research and Development,

-- Improving the Criminal Justice System,
+- !
+Improving the Criminal Justice System,

-- Research, Development, Evaluation and Statistics,
+- !
+Research, Development, Evaluation and Statistics,

-- Technology for Crime Identification,
+- !
+Technology for Crime Identification,

-- Strengthening the Juvenile Justice System,
+- !
+Strengthening the Juvenile Justice System,

-- Substance Abuse: Demand Reduction, and
+- !
+Substance Abuse: Demand Reduction, and

-- Services for Victims of Crime.
+- !
+Services for Victims of Crime.

-COPS would be maintained as an account separate from Justice Assistance, but only 7 programs would continue to be funded in the COPS account.
-Other COPS programs would be replaced or eliminated, while at least seven other COPS programs would be funded under the Justice Assistance account.
+Under the Administration's proposal, COPS would be maintained as an account separate from Justice Assistance, but only 7 programs would continue to be funded in the COPS account.
+Other COPS programs would be replaced or eliminated, while at least seven other OJP administered COPS programs would be funded under the Justice Assistance account.
+Neither the House-passed nor Senate-reported bills reflect the Administration's proposed budget realignment of OJP programs, however.